David-Kaufman/ESP32-GunSlinger/README.md

 My take on making a smart remote switch which can be connected to any WIFI network to turn devices ON or OFF through the internet.

 Based on the [ESPRESSIF ESP32 MCU](https://www.espressif.com/en/products/socs/esp32) the [Adafruit HUZZAH32 – ESP32 Feather Board](https://www.adafruit.com/product/3405)
 listens to incoming messages to switch its GPIO pins ON or OFF.
 The pins can be connected to any external device, in this case my PC, to remotely turn it ON or OFF and even RESET it.

-The switching is made by sending a signal to two relays.
+The switching is made by sending the signal from the GPIO pins to two relays.

 The [Adafruit IO](https://io.adafruit.com/) service handles the incoming messages to the device from:
 - A Web UI which acts as a dashboard.